Pennsylvania LLC Operating AgreementThe 2016 Uniform LLC Act and the new annual report that replaced the decennial filing

 Five Pennsylvania-Specific Mistakes

-Many PA LLCs formed before 2024 are unaware of the new annual report requirement.
-The first deadline was 30 September 2025; subsequent deadlines are 30 September every year.
+Many PA LLCs formed before 2025 are unaware of the new annual report requirement.
+The first deadline was 30 September 2025; subsequent deadlines run 1 January to 30 September every year.

 Pennsylvania uses 'registered office' rather than 'registered agent'.
 The address must be a Pennsylvania physical street address, not a PO box.